 Skip to Main Content

-New American Economy recently ranked Cincinnati as one of the most immigrant-friendly cities in the U.S. We talked to the organization that helped us get there and to some of the newly arrived Cincinnatians who are making that dream come true.
+In 2018, New American Economy ranked Cincinnati as one of the most immigrant-friendly cities in the U.S. We talked to the organization that helped us get there and to some of the newly arrived Cincinnatians who are making that dream come true.
 Find out what makes Cincinnati one of the best cities for immigrants.

 Immigrant-friendly city study

 Cincinnati was built by immigrants, and that tradition continues today.
-According to a recent ranking from New American Economy (NAE), a New York-based bipartisan research and immigration advocacy organization, Cincinnati is the #18 most immigrant-friendly city in the U.S.
+According to a recent ranking from New American Economy (NAE), a New York-based bipartisan research and immigration advocacy organization, Cincinnati is the #18 most immigrant-friendly city in the U.S. in 2018.

-The study measured the impact immigrants have on the nation’s biggest cities and how well immigrants are integrating into their new homes.
+The 2018 study measured the impact immigrants have on the nation’s biggest cities and how well immigrants are integrating into their new homes.
 It uses metrics such as homeownership rates and what supports are in place for newly arrived entrepreneurs.
 The results placed Cincinnati as the top major city in Ohio for immigrants, with the third-highest score in the Midwest; Cleveland came in at #64, Columbus at #70.

 The NAE study was launched in September 2018 as the first-ever comprehensive look at immigrant integration in the nation’s top 100 cities.
 “We looked at both the local policy landscape and socioeconomic outcomes for immigrants as they compare to U.S.-born [citizens],” says NAE deputy director of state and local initiatives Rich Andre, who adds that Cincinnati is notable among the cities on the list for looking at immigration as an economic and moral imperative.
 Andre says Cincinnati thinks of welcoming immigrants as the “right thing to do […] Communities like Cincinnati see immigrant integration as a means of better attracting and retaining both immigrant talent and people overall.”